California looks to Europe to rein in AI - ExBulletin

 California looks to Europe to rein in AI

+Lawmakers in California's statehouse are working on a flurry of bills aimed at cracking down on the misuse of artificial intelligence in the home of some of the world's most powerful tech companies.

-SAN FRANCISCO (AFP) California, home of Silicon Valley, is keen to curb the adoption of artificial intelligence and is looking to Europe's tough approach to big tech for inspiration.
+California, home to Silicon Valley, is keen to rein in the adoption of artificial intelligence and is looking to a tough European approach to big tech for inspiration.

 California, the richest state in the US by GDP, is a hotbed of unbridled technological innovation, but lawmakers in the state capital, Sacramento, want to give the industry the industry laws and guardrails it has largely been spared in the internet age.